 October

-October is one of the best times to travel to Kyoto.
-Cooler evenings into the end of the month start to usher in the changing of colours of the fall foliage season.
+In my opinion, October is one of the most ideal times to travel to Kyoto.
+I love how the cooler evenings towards the end of the month start to usher in the changing of colours of the fall foliage season.
+Along with cherry blossom season, it’s one of my favorite times to explore the former imperial capital.

 - Average Rainfall: 100 mm